[Much of my site will be useless to you if you've got the images turned off!]

 Died August 31, 1874, at Agency City, Iowa, aged 62.

-The following notice of the late Major Beach was kindly furnished to the Secretary by Mr. Indicates a West Point graduate and gives his Class.George Wilson, of the class of 1830.a The sketch was communicated to the Burlington (Iowa) Gazette, by the Hon.
+The following notice of the late Major Beach was kindly furnished to the Secretary by Mr. Indicates a West Point graduate, Class of 1830: a link to his biographical entry in Cullum's Register.George Wilson, of the class of 1830.a The sketch was communicated to the Burlington (Iowa) Gazette, by the Hon.
 A. C. Dodge, late U. S. Senator from Iowa.

 The deceased was born at Gloucester, Essex county, Massachusetts, on theº 23d day of February, 1812.
 He was sent when of tender years to college at Portsmouth, N. H., and placed under the guardianship of his venerable uncle, Thomas W. Penshallow, Esq., who still lives in the 86th year of his age.